gsajko/blog/content/projects/testing_data.md

 Done generating example Expectation Suite
 ```
-With this, we have generated automatically `expectations` for our dataset.
+With this, I have generated automatically `expectations` for my
+ dataset.

 I come up with **6** of them, GE generated **16**.

-I think this is the

 #### Documenting Dataset
 On top of profiling, GE also builds documentation for us.